persinammon/route-planner/README.md

 # Route Planner

 This is a simple project in C++ to implement a route planner for a vehicle (or pedestrian, etc.).
-Simple mostly because the starter code was robust, I changed `main.cpp` and implemented modularized code for A* search using Euclidean distance from point to end point as the h(euristic) value.
+Simple mostly because the starter code was robust.
+I changed `main.cpp` and implemented modularized code for A* search using Euclidean distance from point to end point as the h(euristic) value.
+I used the full range of references, pointers, and syntactical sugar -> to implement methods, which was a welcome change from previous projects in Java and Python.

 The program takes in an XML file of data (named as an OSM file) represented as nodes, ways, and relations.
 Nodes are points with x and y coordinates and metadata, ways are collections of points representing a path,